 I certify that all information in this application and all information furnished in support of this application are true and complete to the best of my knowledge and belief.
 I understand that you will rely on this information in deciding whether to grant credit to me or my firm.
-I understand that any false statement in this application, or in information furnished in support

-of this application, may disqualify me and my firm from consideration for a loan from the of Plainwell's Revolving Loan Fund.
-You are authorized to check the credit and employed history of the owners of my firm to assure the credit qualification of the owners and the Lunderstand that you will retain this information whether or not this application is appropriately firm and Lalso understand that the City of Plainwell does not guarantee in any way this financing will be secured.
+I understand that any false statement in this application, or in information furnished in support of this application, may disqualify me and my firm from consideration for a loan from the City of Plainwell's Revolving Loan Fund.
+You are authorized to check the credit and employment history of the owners of my firm to assure the credit qualification of the owners and the firm.
+I understand that you will retain this information whether or not this application is approved.
+My firm and I also understand that the City of Plainwell does not guarantee in any way that this financing will be secured.

-Signature Name of Business

-Name & Title Date